treasure-data/treasure-boxes/machine-learning-box/next-best-action/README.md

 2. [Segment filter] - include profiles from the **"Likely_to_engage_Facebook"** segments
 3. [Segment filter] - include profiles from the **"High_Morning_Activity"** segments

--  You can call the aboive segment **"NBA_Retarget_Facebook_Morning"** and in your Activations tab - activate it via Facebook and set a schedule for it to syndicate to Facebook Audiences Manager every morning at 5:59am, so that you can start targeting those users from 6am - 12pm according to a frequency and recency of your choice.
+-  You can call the above segment **"NBA_Retarget_Facebook_Morning"** and in your Activations tab - activate it via Facebook and set a schedule for it to syndicate to Facebook Audiences Manager every morning at 5:59am, so that you can start targeting those users from 6am - 12pm according to a frequency and recency of your choice.
 You can repeat the same process for building segments for all other channels that came from the utm_source section of the utm_tags and for all the other time_of_day_periods and activating accordingly to the designated channel and scheduling segment to be targeted with ads during the desired time period.